smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 improving the testability.

 If there is some minor duplication reducing it will shrink the amount of code you need to maintain.
-Start with a simple refactorings like ["Extracting a Method"][extract-method].
+Start with a simple refactoring like ["Extracting a Method"][extract-method].
 I recently extracted a method to provide some common logic which would otherwise have been copied repeatedly throughout the code.
 Instead we had a simple method we could reuse.